Terms of reference—RIFA Eradication Program Steering Committee

 The costs of participation for the Independent Chair will be met by the program.

-The final agenda and papers will be circulated to all members by the secretariat at least one week prior to the meeting.
+The final agenda and papers will be circulated to all members by the secretariat at least two weeks prior to the meeting.

 The secretariat will prepare a summary record of each meeting, including action items.
-The draft record will be circulated to members for comment and approval following the meeting.
+The draft record will be circulated to the Chair within one week and to members for comment and approval within two weeks following the meeting.
 A communique will also be prepared by the secretariat for publication on the program website.
 The draft communique will be circulated to members for comment and approval following the meeting.